Shayatin: Traditionalistic

 The traditionalist account on the structure of the world is deeply embedded in the larger context of Middle Eastern mythological cosmology.
 In contrast to the philosophical and some views deriving from speculative theology (Kalām), which agrees with Hellenistic cosmology on the distinction between a lower material world and an unchanging celestial world, the traditionalists describe both the earthly world and the heavens as composed of material nature.
 In traditionalist cosmology, the devils are strongly associated with the underworld, especially the seventh earth.

 In traditionalist cosmology, the heavens span in a dome-like structure over the earths, arranged in horizontal layers one upon another.
 At top stands the Throne of God (Al-ʽArsh) separated from the seven heavens below.
 The sun is created from the same fire from which the devils were made and the stars in heaven protect against assaulting devils.
 Below the heavens follow the seven earths.
 The earths are likewise also part of the supernatural cosmos and serve as gradual stages of hell.
 The surface is inhabited by humans and djinn, the lower stages are the abode of destructive winds followed by brimstones of hell, scorpions and vipers, and eventually the devils at the bottom.
 As inhabitants of the lowest earth, the devils stand in opposition to God's throne in the highest heaven.
 Iblis is chained at the very bottom, referred to as Sijjin or Saqar, and from where he sends his demons to the surface.
-From time to time, God allows Iblis to be free for a limited time interval and the stars are created for protection if the heavens against the devils.
+From time to time, God allows Iblis to be free for a limited time interval and the stars are created for protection of the heavens against the devils.